TRON-US/docker-tron-quickstart/sh/README.md

 # Bash utilities

+__The following tools are useful during debugging and development__

 `sh/build.sh` builds the local image `tron-quickstart`.

 `sh/run.sh` runs `tron-quickstart` generating a `tron` container on ports 8090, 8091 and 8092.